Temple Shalom By-Laws

 15.0 General Meetings

-15.1 The Annual General Meeting of the Temple shall be held in January or February of each year at a time and a place to be fixed by the Board at least 30 days prior to the meeting.
+15.1 The Annual General Meeting of the Temple shall be held by the end of February of each year at a time and place to be fixed by the Board at least 30 days prior to the meeting.

-15.2 The President may call a general meeting at any other time.
+15.2 The President may call a special general meeting at any other time.

 15.3 On the written notice of ten or more members, the President shall call a general meeting within one month after receiving such notice.

-15.4 The Secretary shall send at lest fifteen days prior to any general meeting written notice of the time and place of such meeting to all persons holding membership.
+15.4 The Secretary shall send at least fifteen days prior to any general meeting written notice of the time and place of such meeting to all persons holding membership.

-15.6 Questions put to a general meeting shall be decided by a majority of those voting by a show of hands unless a secret ballot is called by any Member.
+15.8 Questions put to a general meeting shall be decided by a majority of the votes.
+Votes will be counted by a show of hands unless a secret ballot is called by any Member.

 16.0 Amendments of By-Laws